 Where to Drop off Unwanted Medications

-Safe and free disposal of unwanted and unused prescription medications is available.
+Safe and free disposal of unwanted and unused medications is available.
 Safe disposal reduces risks of accidental poisonings or intentional misuse.
 It also helps keep medications out of our drinking water, lakes, rivers, streams, and Puget Sound.
 Remove unwanted and expired medications from your home to reduce risks of accidental poisonings and prescription drug misuse.
 Learn more about opioid use prevention.

 The sites listed below accept prescription medications, including controlled substances*, prescription samples, pet medications, medicated ointments or lotions, inhalers, and liquid medications in leak proof containers.
 We recommend that you call locations in advance to make sure the hours are current and the drop box is not currently full.